fedorn/telebrain/README.md

 # Telebrain - Telegram Desktop with AI Copilot

-This is the complete source code and the build instructions for the Telebrain messenger desktop client, based on the official [Telegram][telegram] messenger desktop client.
+Telebrain is a fork of Telegram Desktop with an integrated AI Copilot that brings powerful AI assistance directly into your Telegram experience.
+Chat with AI in the context of your conversations to get contextually-aware responses.
+The Completions API endpoint is fully configurable, allowing you to connect to most cloud LLM providers (OpenAI, Anthropic, DeepSeek) or run against a local model (via LM Studio or similar).
+This repository contains the complete source code and build instructions, based on the official [Telegram][telegram] messenger desktop client.

 ![aznavour](https://github.com/user-attachments/assets/cd143ba4-9f68-49b4-a5cc-22bc8249a710)